A Teacher, a Leader, and a Moral Voice

 Highlighting some of the key achievements of Rabbi Sacks as a global thinker, writer, leader and teacher.

-This video was created for the ceremony, to showcase in 3 minutes some of the main achievements of Rabbi Sacks in his lifetime as a global thinker, writer, leader and Rabbi.
+This video showcases – in three minutes – some of the main achievements of Rabbi Sacks in his lifetime as a global thinker, writer, leader and Rabbi.
 We present Rabbi Sacks in three of his key roles: a Teacher of Torah, a Leader of Leaders, and a Moral Voice for the world, with a legacy that will endure.

 “…Through his writings, sermons, and broadcasts, Rabbi Sacks touched the lives of countless people with his unfailing wisdom, with his profound sanity, and with a moral conviction which, in a confused and confusing world, was all too rare.”